nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M02 - Dependency Injection and the Spring Context/L9 - @Resource and @Inject.md

 In this lesson, we'll discuss the possibility to wire the beans into the application context using the _@Resource_ and _@Inject_ annotations.

-The relevant module you need to import when you're starting with this lesson is: [spring-wiring-resource-and-inject-start](https://github.com/eugenp/learn-spring/tree/module2/spring-wiring-resource-and-inject-start)
+The relevant module for this lesson is: [spring-wiring-resource-and-inject-end](https://github.com/nbicocchi/spring-boot-course/tree/module2/spring-wiring-resource-and-inject-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [spring-wiring-resource-and-inject-end](https://github.com/eugenp/learn-spring/tree/module2/spring-wiring-resource-and-inject-end)

 ## Wiring Annotations